5/15/2025

 Analyst, Lake Street Capital Markets

-Okay, got it.
-And then just thinking about what margins for the year can look quarter on quarter, you know, there was obviously some mixed dynamics that impacted the margins here in the first quarter.
-But you know, maybe any commentary on how we should take our changeable margins for the rest of this year.
+Okay.
+Got it.
+And then just, you know, thinking about where margins for the year can look quarter on quarter, you know, there was obviously some mixed dynamics that impacted the margins here in the first quarter.
+But, you know, maybe any commentary on how we should think about margins for the rest of this year.

 speaker